Title & Status

 Template FAQ

-Common questions about using and generating a architecture Decision Record.
+Common questions about downloading and generating a architecture decision record template.

-A: A architecture Decision Record is a structured document for document architectural choices for [system] with trade-offs.
+A: A architecture decision record template is a structured document for document architectural choices for [system] with trade-offs.